rhyslwells/Data-Archive/content/standardised/Data Analysis.md

 ---
-aliases: []
+aliases:
-category:
+category: DATA_ANALYSIS
 date modified: 27-07-2025
-tags: []
+tags:
+  - analysis
 ---
-What is it?
-Usually done with a [[Data Analyst]].After processing, data is analyzed to extract meaningful insights and derive value from the data.
+Usually done with a [[Data Analyst]].
+After processing, data is analyzed to extract meaningful insights and derive value from the data.
 ### Types of analysis:

 Exploration and understanding: